Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Introduction

 \subsection{Directed Movement: Taxis and Advection}

 A taxis is the mechanism by which organisms direct their movements in response to the environmental stimulus gradient.
 In terms of stimulus such as wind, light, chemical signal, etc., taxis can be identified as Anemotaxis, Phototaxis, Chemotaxis and so on.
-In particular, the effect of taxis on population dynamics is often interpreted as the conditional dispersal of species \cite{MH} and from the viewpoint of mathematical modelling, the advection term presents a paradigm to model it.
+In particular, the effect of taxis on population dynamics is often interpreted as the conditional dispersal of species \cite{MH} and the advection term presents a paradigm to model it mathematically.

 Combining the biased and unbiased dispersal, many reaction-diffusion-advection models have been proposed in the literature to analyze biological problems involving population dynamics.
 The survey paper \cite{Cosner} summarizes a class of such systems and their applications.
 The conditional dispersal in general is a benefit for the persistence of a species \cite{BC1995}, with the sensible explanation that individuals can perceive the favorable environmental signals such as the presence of food, and then move towards the stimulus and finally aggregate.